fastify/fastify/docs/Serverless.md

 Your app will be accessible from the URL GCP provides.

-## Zeit Now
+## Vercel

-[now](https://zeit.co/home) provides zero configuration deployment for Node.js applications.
-In order to use now, it is as simple as configuring your `now.json` file like the following:
+[Vercel](https://vercel.com/) provides zero configuration deployment for Node.js applications.
+In order to use now, it is as simple as configuring your `vercel.json` file like the following:

 ```json
 {